-Section-5 1.
+Section 1.
 New Employee Orientation.
-A representative of the Union shall be granted time off with pay for a presentation on behalf of the Union during lunch at the new employee orientation.
+A representative of the Union shall be granted time off with pay for a presentation on behalf of the Union during the new employee orientation.
 All newly hired bargaining unit employees shall be provided the opportunity to attend the presentation without a loss in pay.
 The purpose of the presentation shall be to identify the organization's representation status, provide information on the Union and distribute and collect membership applications.
-A list of new employees shall be delivered to the SEIU organizer and the Union president for the purpose of these orientations.